OmiSoftNet/weather-react-native-app/README.md

 # WEATHER REACT NATIVE EXAMPLE

-We have put together a simple boilerplate for a React Native exercise.
-From this simple exercise we can see your compentence and familiarity with using React Native and some core design patterns we use in our everyday coding.
+Here you can find a simple boilerplate for a React Native app.
+In this simple exercise you can see some core design patterns and best practices for React Native application that can be used everyday coding.

 ### Please Note